Brant Broughton

-Brant Broughton (pronounced Brew-ton) is a small village in the Brant Broughton and Stragglethorpe civil parish (where the population is listed), in the North Kesteven district of Lincolnshire, England.
+Brant Broughton (pronounced Brew-ton) is a small village in the civil parish of Brant Broughton and Stragglethorpe, in the North Kesteven district of Lincolnshire, England.
 It lies north of the A17 approximately 8 mi east of Newark-on-Trent, 12 mi north west of Sleaford and 12 mi south of Lincoln.
+In 1921 the parish had a population of 515.
+On 1 April 1931 the parish was abolished and merged with Stragglethorpe to form "Brant Broughton and Stragglethorpe".

 Geography

 Brant Broughton lies north of the A17 road and west of Leadenham, where the A17 crosses the A607 road.
 The River Brant flows to the east of the village, where it is joined by the Sand Beck.
 The name itself means 'fortified settlement on the River Brant’.

 The village has a very wide main street with many of the houses dating back to the coaching days of the 18th and 19th centuries when many of the residents were based in London and used the village for their country retreats.

 An unusual building in the village is the converted barn in Meeting House Lane, built in 1701.
 Used as a meeting house by the Quakers, it retains its original furnishings.